jossyfresh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that lists all files (even ones with names beginning w
+script that prints the effective username of the current user